b-state/hdm-react-lecture/README.md

 ['salate', 'Gemischter Salat'],
 ]`

-### Suite 2
+### Suite 2 ("Mock API Call")
 1. Mock the fetchFood call and set this return value for it.
 Also in the same test use a click event to open the modal and check if it has opened.
+You can find the mock function and it's import [here](./exersice-resources/mock-function.js).

 # Hints
 ## Exercise 1 Hints